aizhimou/Sparrow/README.md

 Local network proxy is enabled by default, you can change the proxy settings in the `vite.config.js` file in the `frontend` directory if you need to.

 ### Write your own business code
-Write anything you want to build your own application.
+Write anything you want to build your own application 💡

 ###  Build
 #### Build JAR file